andycranston/uruler/README.md

 A computer rack ruler to assist with installing equipment.

 Download the `uruler.png` image.
 Use a graphics viewer program to print it out.

-You will need to scale the image so when it prints out it is *exactly* ten and a half inches tall.
+IMPORTANT!
+You will need to
+scale the image so when it prints out it is *exactly* ten and a half inches tall.

 Now cut the image out and you have a `uruler`.